 No products in the cart.

-We hear such words regularly when reviewers and manufacturers talk about mobile phones.
+Flip, Slide Out, Candy Bar – we hear such words regularly when reviewers and manufacturers talk about mobile phones.
 But what exactly are flip, slide out and candy bar phones?
 What do they look like and what does each have that the others don’t?

 Flip phones were a huge innovation when they first appeared.
 The design was popular for several years despite never quite reaching the heights of the original candy bar phones.